yingtaoluo/Graph-of-Gradient/README.md

 **Analysis**

-GoG does not only improve algorithmic fairness, but also helps with convergence, since it is a robust model that alleviates noises.
+GoG does not only improve algorithmic fairness, but also appears to help with the overall optimization, since it is a robust model that alleviates noises.